Nana Meriwether

-Nana Meriwether (born May 24, 1985) is an American philanthropist, former professional volleyball player, and beauty pageant titleholder.
-She is known as Miss USA 2012.
-She competed at Miss USA 2012 as Miss Maryland USA 2012 and finished as the first runner-up.
+Nana Meriwether (born May 24, 1985) is an American former professional volleyball player and beauty pageant titleholder.
+She competed at Miss USA 2012, representing Maryland, and finished as the first runner-up.
 On December 19, 2012, winner Olivia Culpo won Miss Universe 2012, and Meriwether assumed the title of Miss USA three weeks later.

-She is additionally the cofounder of the nonprofit organization the Meriwether Foundation, and a two-time All-American volleyball player at University of California, Los Angeles.
+She is also the cofounder of the nonprofit organization the Meriwether Foundation, and a two-time All-American volleyball player at University of California, Los Angeles.

 Life and career

 Early life

 Meriwether was born on May 24, 1985, in Acornhoek, Tintswalo Hospital, South Africa.
-Her father is Delano Meriwether, the first African-American student at Duke University School of Medicine, while her mother, Nomvimbi Meriwether, is South African and works as a lawyer.
+Her father is Delano Meriwether, the first African-American student at Duke University School of Medicine, and her mother, Nomvimbi Meriwether, is South African and works as a lawyer.
 Her parents had been doing volunteer work in South Africa at the time of Meriwether's birth.
 She was raised in Potomac, Maryland and graduated from Sidwell Friends School in Washington, D.C.

 Meriwether played volleyball at Duke University for one semester.
 She later transferred to the University of California, Los Angeles, where she was named a two-time NCAA All-American volleyball player and graduated with a degree in political science.
 After graduating, Meriwether played volleyball professionally for Las Indias de Mayagüez in Puerto Rico, and trained for the United States women's national volleyball team for the 2008 Summer Olympics.
 She later completed a degree in premedical sciences at the University of Southern California.

 Pageantry

 State titles

-Meriwether competed in her first pageant for the Miss Universe Organization, Miss California USA 2008, representing Malibu, where she didn't place in the semifinals.
-Meriwether returned to Miss California USA in 2009, this time representing Beverly Hills, where she finished as the third runner-up to Carrie Prejean.
-Meriwether competed in Miss California USA 2010 and finished as first runner-up to Nicole Johnson.
-She competed in the Miss California USA for the final time in 2011, where she finished as fourth runner-up to Alyssa Campanella, who would go on to win Miss USA 2011.
+Meriwether's first pageant was Miss California USA 2008, representing Malibu, but she didn't reach the semifinals.
+Meriwether returned to Miss California USA in 2009, representing Beverly Hills, where she finished as the third runner-up to Carrie Prejean.
+Meriwether competed in Miss California USA 2010 and finished as first runner-up.
+She competed in the Miss California USA for the final time in 2011, where she finished as fourth runner-up.
 After competing in Miss California USA for four years, Meriwether returned to her home state of Maryland, and entered Miss Maryland USA 2012.
 She won the title and received the right to represent the state at Miss USA.